In this Article

 What do things look like today?

-- Current: The Column labeled "Current" shows the Relationship as it exists today.
+- Existing: The Column labeled "Existing" shows the Relationship as it exists today.

 What will things look like if we win?